Exploring 11 Types of Drones: Features and Functions

 The sensors include an inertial measurement unit (IMU), a GPS receiver, and a barometer.

-By combining these three pieces of data, the flight controller can figure out where the drone is, how fast it is going, which way it is facing, and how high it is above the ground—all without using any cameras or other external information.
+Combining these three pieces of data allows the flight controller to determine where the drone is, how fast it is going, which way it is facing, and how high it is above the ground—all without using cameras or other external information.

-In commercial drones like the DJI Phantom 4 and 3DR Solo, this is basically what the flight controller does: combine data from various sensors to fly the drone.
+In commercial drones like the DJI Phantom 4 and 3DR Solo, the flight controller combines data from various sensors to fly the drone.

 In military drones like the MQ-9 Reaper, additional sensors provide even more information about what’s around the drone.

-Military drones also have weapons on them, which you don’t usually find on SkyPads or Parrots.
+Military drones also have weapons you don’t usually find on SkyPads or Parrots.

 Classes of Drones